transport-data/portal/docs/technical-documentation/README.md

 The first step of this page uses the [`follow_group endpoint`](https://ckan.tdc.dev.datopian.com/api/3/action/follow_group) to follow the [locations](https://github.com/transport-data/tdc-data-portal/blob/main/src/ckanext-tdc/ckanext/tdc/schemas/geography.yaml), [topics](https://github.com/transport-data/tdc-data-portal/blob/main/src/ckanext-tdc/ckanext/tdc/schemas/topic.yaml), and [organizations](https://github.com/transport-data/tdc-data-portal/blob/main/src/ckanext-tdc/ckanext/tdc/schemas/organization.yaml) (all three are treated as groups under the hood to CKAN).
 When a user follows a group the application will present the activities related to this group on the [newsfeed tab](#dashboard---newsfeed-page).

-The JSON used to follow a topic, organization, or a geography is:
+The JSON used to follow a topic, organization, or geography is:

 ```json
 {